Online Boat Application

 You can get a boat and/or motor title application from:

 During the processing of your boat registration at MDWFP Headquarters, your boat will be assigned a number to be displayed on your boat.
 This number consist of both alphabetical and numerical numbers (Ex: MI-1234-AB).
 This number will be on the boat registration card that is mailed to the owner of the boat.
-When MDWFP issues a registration number, that number is permanently assigned to that boat and remains as identification.
+When MDWFP issues a registration number, the number is permanently assigned to that boat and remains as identification.
 The same registration number will be used as identification if the boat is transferred to a new owner.
 You must keep your boat registration card onboard of the vessel when in operation.

 Your registration number consists of three parts:

 You must provide the new owner a copy of the current registration.
 The new owner must complete a boat registration application and provide the appropriate documents to transfer the registration.
-The original numbers issued to that boat will be transferred to the new owner.
+The original registration numbers issued to that boat will be transferred to the new owner.

-If a numbered boat is stolen, lost, or abandoned, the owner should first report it to the local authorities having jurisdiction.
+If a registered boat is stolen, lost, or abandoned, the owner should first report it to the local authorities having jurisdiction.
 Then it should be reported to Mississippi Department of Wildlife, Fisheries, and Parks' Boat Registration Office by contacting 601-432-2055.